kartonfarkas/api_docs/source/suite/emails/section_delete.rst

-Deleting a Section from a Template-Based Email Campaign
+Deleting a Section from a Template-based Email Campaign
 =======================================================

 Deletes an existing section from a template-based email campaign.